Personal Loans

 How Much Can You Borrow?

-Unlike some other lenders, you can borrow as little as $2,000 with TD Bank, which is perfect for those who need emergency cash for a small home repair or vehicle issue.
+Unlike some other lenders, TD Bank allows you to borrow as little as $2,000.
+This is perfect for those who need emergency cash for a small home repair or vehicle issue.
 The terms can range from 12 months to 60 months.

 How Fast Can You Get Approved?